aviral-shrivastava/AI-Powered-Q-A/README.md

 3. Open your browser and navigate to `http://localhost:3000` to use the application.

 ## AI Service Details
-This project uses **[Specify AI Service Name]** for its robust natural language processing capabilities.
+This project uses COHERE for its robust natural language processing capabilities.
 The service was selected for the following reasons:
-- **High Accuracy**: Delivers precise and relevant answers.
+- High Accuracy: Delivers precise and relevant answers.
-- **Scalability**: Handles large volumes of queries efficiently.
+- Scalability: Handles large volumes of queries efficiently.
-- **Ease of Integration**: Provides an intuitive API for seamless integration with the backend.
+- Ease of Integration: Provides an intuitive API for seamless integration with the backend.
+- Cost: It provides numerous api calls in its free model itself

 ## Contributing
 Contributions are welcome!
 To contribute: